Physics-inspired adaptions to low-parameter neural network weather forecasts systems: Methods

 In normal convolution, for each gridpoint, a fixed number of gridpoints in the vicinity are sampled (for example a 3$\times$3 box centered on the gridpoint).
-For data from a globe (such as global atmospheric data) represented on a regular grid, this leads to distortions except very close to the equator.
-Indeed, a fixed neighborhood defined via number of gridpoints corresponds to a rectangle of differing size, depending on latitude.
-One way to remedy this is through the use of spherical convolution. \citet{coors_spherenet_2018} proposed spherical convolution in neural networks for image detection in spherical images.
-Our method is based on this method, with a modification regarding the projection.
-The original method was tailored for the gnomic projection.
-Since our data is on a regular grid, we changed the interpolation accordingly.
+For data on a globe (such as global atmospheric data) represented on a regular grid, this leads to distortions except very close to the equator.
+Indeed, a fixed neighborhood defined via the number of gridpoints corresponds to rectangles of differing size, depending on latitude.
+One way to remedy this is through the use of adapted convolution filters. \citet{coors_spherenet_2018} proposed the SphereNet architecture in neural networks for image detection in spherical images.

 With this method, instead of a box of fixed size in gridpoint space, each gridpoint is assigned a rectangle with fixed size in real space.
-Since the positions of available gridpoints and the target coordinates in this fixed size box do not necessarily coincide, the target can also be an interpolation of gridpoints.
-For general projections and general kernels, this could mean an interpolation between up to four gridpoints.
-However, we use data on a regular grid, and allow only multiples of the gridpoint distance at the equator as points in the latitude direction.
-Therefore, only longitude needs to be interpolated, and each target point is a (linear) interpolation between two gridpoints.
-The principle is sketched in fig. \ref{fig:sketch-of-the} a).
+Since the positions of available gridpoints and the target coordinates in this fixed-size box do not necessarily coincide, the target can also be an interpolation of up to four gridpoints.
+The principle is sketched in Fig. \ref{fig:sketch-of-the} a).

-In normal convolution operations in neural networks, the kernel is always made up of exact gridpoints (e.g. a 3$\times$3 corresponding to 9 gridpoints).
+In normal convolution operations in neural networks, the kernel is always made up of exact gridpoints (e.g. a 3$\times$3 box corresponding to 9 gridpoints).
 Our approach requires interpolation, and thus our method also allows the use of a non-integer number of gridpoints in the kernel.
-For example, we can use the distances -1,-0.5,0,0.5,1 along the longitude direction, creating a kernel of 5 gridpoints, corresponding to the distance of 3 gridpoints at the equator.
-This is shown in the right part of fig. \ref{fig:sketch-of-the} a).
-In principle this could also be implemented in the longitude direction, although we chose not do this here.
+For example, we could use the distances -1, -0.5, 0, 0.5, 1 along the longitude direction, creating a kernel of 5 gridpoints.
+These 5 points then cover, with equal spacing, the distance that is normally covered by three kernel points (this distance that is is, in km, the distance of three gridpoints at the equator).